How to Submit a Website to Search Engines

 Still, there are times when manually submitting your content to a search engine can help.

-When do you submit a website to search engines?
+When should you submit a website to search engines?

-Directly submitting your URLs to a search engine is a good idea in cases like:
+Directly submitting your URLs to a search engine is a good idea in cases like these:

-- Updated page: If you substantially change a page, submit the URL rather than wait for the search engine spiders’ next visit (which could take weeks or months, depending on the site).
+- Updated page: If you make substantial changes to a page, submit the URL.
+This can speed up indexing compared to waiting for the search engine spiders’ next visit (which could take weeks or longer, depending on the site).

 - Incomplete indexing: If you have webpages that for some reason have never made it into the search engine index, you can submit the specific page URLs.
 (TIP: To see if a page has been indexed, do an exact match search.
 Copy a long text snippet from your page and search for it within quotation marks.
 If the results include your page, it’s indexed.)